 Simple to say, but very important to do.
 Make dua for yourself, for others, for the entire Ummah.
 You are blessed with being in such a spiritual place.
 Take advantage of that beautiful spiritual high and make lots and lots of dua, insha’Allah!

-Have a beautiful journey.
+Have a beautiful Umrah Memory.
 May Allah accept from you, Ameen!

 Read More here >>>